· 3 min read

 Hot Dog de Carreta

-Made well, a cart dog is flat-top discipline under time pressure.
-The bacon-wrapped frank is laid down and turned so it browns and crisps all the way around while the dog cooks in its fat, the onions griddled in that same fat until soft and lightly caramelized rather than left raw and sharp.
-The bun is pressed briefly on the hot surface so it firms a moisture barrier and takes a little of the fat instead of going slack.
-The dressing happens fast but with some order, beans and warm elements near the frank, the fresh tomato and onion above, the sauces striped on last so they do not soak the bun from the bottom.
-A good cart dog is hot through, the bacon crisp, the onions sweet, the bun holding for the first several bites.
-A sloppy one is a rushed build off a cooling griddle, pale bacon, raw onions, and a flood of sauce that blows the bun out before it is finished.
+Done well, a cart dog is griddle discipline under a clock.
+The bacon-wrapped frank is laid down and turned so it browns all the way around while the dog cooks in its fat, not left to steam in a loose strip.
+The onions griddle in that same fat until soft and lightly caramelized rather than going on raw and harsh.
+The bun is pressed briefly on the hot steel so it firms a thin barrier and takes a little fat instead of going slack.
+The dressing happens fast but in order, warm elements near the frank and the cold tomato above, the sauces striped on last so they do not soak the bun from below.
+Rush it off a cooling griddle and you get pale bacon, raw onions, and a sauce-flooded bun that blows out before it is finished.

 Read next